gmkang/squish_zone_game/README.md

 # How To Play
 - Quickly click on the little critters to terminate them as fast you can before the swarm of bugs roll through.
-- Accumulate a 150 points and receive a deathly can of bug spray!
+- Accumulate 150 points and receive a deathly can of bug spray!
 Once you see a can of "Buzz Off" spray at the bottom right hand corner of your screen, the potent concotion will be available for use.
 Activate the bug spray with a simple spacebar press and mouseover the invaders to teach them a lesson.
 - The goal is to elimate all the bugs before the timer runs out.
  	-Ants = 5 points
 	-Flies = 10 points